 There are currently no known definitive causes of endometriosis, although medical studies and research volleys around numerous speculative theories and debatable causes.
 While retrograde menstruation (the flow of blood and endometrial cells back into the body) is one of the most likely and accepted causes of endometriosis, studies also suggest a number of other potential causes and contributing factors to this disease, including:

-Theories also suggest that women who begin their period at an early age, experience heavy or prolonged menstruation, and / or short monthly cycles may be more likely to develop the disorder.
+Theories also suggest that women who begin their period at an early age, experience heavy or prolonged menstruation, and/or short monthly cycles may be more likely to develop the disorder.
 These are all, of course, speculative scientific theories, and no one theory definitively or conclusively explains the development of endometriosis in all patients.

-Endometriosis can affect many areas of the female reproductive system, including the ovaries, fallopian tubes, supporting tissues, outer layer of the uterus, lining of the pelvic cavity, vagina, cervix, bowel, bladder, and lower intestine.
+Endometriosis can affect many areas of the female reproductive system, including the ovaries, fallopian tubes, supporting tissues, the outer layer of the uterus, the lining of the pelvic cavity, vagina, cervix, bowel, bladder, and lower intestine.
 In some cases, although less common, endometriosis may affect other surrounding organs.
 Contrary to common misconception, all degrees and locations of endometriosis have the capability to cause symptoms and pain.
 These symptoms also entail far more than painful cramping alone.
 Characteristic symptoms of endometriosis include:

 Biopsies are typically obtained through a minimally invasive procedure known as laparoscopy, which can be performed in an outpatient setting.
 A laparoscope, a thin tube-like instrument with a camera attached, allows a doctor to view the abdomen and pelvic cavity and take samples of tissue.
 Currently, any diagnostic approaches other than laparoscopy are considered uncertain.
 Diagnostic elusiveness further complicates recognition and treatment of this condition and can cause erroneous diagnoses, which can greatly compromise treatment.

 As endometriosis is poorly recognized and understood, threats of ineffective and untimely treatment remain.
 As awareness throughout the general public and medical community increases, however, it has been found that symptom awareness, prevention, and early detection are crucial to enabling successful treatment approaches.
-Furthermore, new breakthroughs in medical science, technology, and information about the disease have contributed to the development of innovative treatment options that provide women with more-effective, less-painful, and generally less-impacting alternatives to traditional treatment methods.
+Furthermore, new breakthroughs in medical science, technology, and information about the disease have contributed to the development of innovative treatment options that provide women with more effective, less painful, and generally less-impacting alternatives to traditional treatment methods.

 Hormone therapy, conservative approaches such as pain medications, diet and nutrition, and exercise, as well as various alternative or homeopathic therapies may help to alleviate symptoms.
-Although medical professionals once focused on "management" of painful symptoms, which could cause years of discomfort and a decreased quality of life, shifting trends have led to an increased focus on addressing the underlying problem and preventing recurrence.
+Although medical professionals once focused on the "management" of painful symptoms, which could cause years of discomfort and a decreased quality of life, shifting trends have led to an increased focus on addressing the underlying problem and preventing recurrence.

 Hysterectomy, the surgical removal of the uterus, was once the standard for treating women with endometriosis.
 As with other "hit or miss" surgeries, hysterectomy may not always be necessary.
 While some situations may make hysterectomy the best choice, other treatment options should always be explored.
-Today, specialized surgery known as laparoscopic excisionoffers women a safer, effective alternative to invasive and life-altering procedures.
+Today, specialized surgery is known as laparoscopic excision offers women a safer, effective alternative to invasive and life-altering procedures.
 It works by removing diseased tissue from affected areas while sparing healthy tissues and organs.
 Laparoscopic excision also results in faster recovery.
 Ideally, this innovative, minimally invasive approach, as well as other new types of hysterectomy surgeries, should be performed by highly experienced specialist surgeons using a multidisciplinary approach.

 As increased awareness and medical exploration expand the horizons for prevention and early diagnosis, effective treatment of endometriosis is gaining unprecedented attention.
 Hysterectomy.com was created with the intention to educate women and the general public about various reproductive conditions affecting the female population and available treatment options.
 As awareness and information are essential to one's ability to successfully overcome these difficult experiences, the information, support, and resources we provide can make a profound difference in your ability to understand your specific conditions and options and to make an informed decision about your treatment approach.

 Dr. Tamer Seckin is a leading specialist on the topic of hysterectomy and related causes for the procedure, including endometriosis.
-Co-founder and medical director of the Endometriosis Foundation of America (EFA), Dr. Seckin offers his extensive experience and support to women and families throughout the nation who are interested in learning more about endometriosis, hysterectomy, and all available treatment alternatives.
+Co-founder and medical director of the Endometriosis Foundation of America (EndoFound), Dr. Seckin offers his extensive experience and support to women and families throughout the nation who are interested in learning more about endometriosis, hysterectomy, and all available treatment alternatives.
 By completing a contact form, you can receive specific information from Dr. Seckin regarding any questions or concerns you may have.
 You can also visit Dr. Seckin's website to learn more about his expertise, advocacy, and efforts to increase awareness about this condition and various procedures.